-The Company has conducted certain transactions with entities that will become our connected persons upon the Listing in its ordinary course of business in the past, and these transactions will continue after the Listing and will therefore constitute our continuing connected transactions under the Hong Kong Listing Rules.
+The Company has conducted certain transactions with entities that will become our connected persons upon the [REDACTED] in its ordinary course of business in the past, and these transactions will continue after the [REDACTED] and will therefore constitute our continuing connected transactions under the Hong Kong Listing Rules.

 The Company provides relevant services of tower products, DAS products, transmission products and service products to each of the Telecom Shareholders and their respective branches/subsidiaries pursuant to the Service Framework Agreements, which are among the Company's principal businesses.
-We have applied to the Hong Kong Stock Exchange for, and the Hong Kong Stock Exchange has granted to us, a waiver from strict compliance with the annual cap requirement under Rule 14A.53 of the Listing Rules for the transactions above.
+We have applied to the Hong Kong Stock Exchange for, and the Hong Kong Stock Exchange [has granted to us,] a waiver from strict compliance with the annual cap requirement under Rule 14A.53 of the Listing Rules for the transactions above.

-For details of the above and other continuing connected transactions of the Company and the waivers applied for in connection therewith, please see "Connected Transactions" and "Waivers and Consent under the Hong Kong Listing Rules."
+For details of the above and other continuing connected transactions of the Company and the waivers applied for in connection therewith, please see "Connected Transactions" and "Waivers from Strict Compliance with the Hong Kong Listing Rules."

-In this prospectus, unless the context otherwise requires, the following terms and expressions have the meanings set forth below.

-"Accountant's Report" the report on the financial information regarding the Company for the years ended December 31, 2015, 2016 and 2017 and the three months ended March 31, 2018, which has been audited by the Reporting Accountant and is set out in "Appendix I - Accountant's Report" "Acquisition Date" October 31, 2015, being the date on which the Tower Asset Acquisition was completed "AIC" the State Administration for Industry & Commerce of the PRC (中華人民共和國國家工商行政管理總局) (currently consolidated into the State Administration for Market Regulation (國家市場監督管理總局)) "Application Form(s)" WHITE Application Form(s), YELLOW Application Form(s) and GREEN Applications Form(s), or where the context so requires, any of them, relating to the Hong Kong Public Offering "Articles of Association" or "Articles" the articles of association of the Company, as amended, which shall become effective on the Listing Date and a summary of which is set out in Appendix VI "Big Three TSPs" the three largest telecommunications services providers in China, namely China Mobile, China Unicom and China Telecom, which conduct business operations by themselves or through their respective subsidiaries "Board" the board of Directors of the Company "Business Day" or "business day" a day on which banks in Hong Kong are generally open for normal banking business to the public and which is not a Saturday, Sunday or public holiday in Hong Kong "CAGR" compound annual growth rate "CCASS" the Central Clearing and Settlement System established and operated by HKSCC "CCASS Clearing Participant" a person admitted to participate in CCASS as a direct clearing participant or general clearing participant "CCASS Custodian Participant" a person admitted to participate in CCASS as a custodian participant a person admitted to participate in CCASS as an investor participant who may be an individual, joint individuals or a corporation a CCASS Clearing Participant, a CCASS Custodian Participant or a CCASS Investor Participant
+In this document, unless the context otherwise requires, the following terms and expressions have the meanings set forth below.
+"Accountant's Report" the report on the financial information regarding the Company for the years ended December 31, 2015, 2016 and 2017 and the three months ended March 31, 2018, which has been audited by the Reporting Accountant and is set out in "Appendix I - Accountant's Report" "Acquisition Date" October 31, 2015, being the date on which the Tower Asset Acquisition was completed "AIC" the State Administration for Industry & Commerce of the PRC "[REDACTED]" [REDACTED], [REDACTED] and [REDACTED], or where the context so requires, any of them, relating to the [REDACTED] "Articles of Association" or "Articles" the articles of association of the Company, as amended, which shall become effective on the [REDACTED] and a summary of which is set out in Appendix VI "Big Three TSPs" the three largest telecommunications services providers in China, namely China Mobile, China Unicom and China Telecom, which conduct business operations by themselves or through their respective subsidiaries "Board" the board of Directors of the Company "Business Day" or "business day" a day on which banks in Hong Kong are generally open for normal banking business to the public and which is not a Saturday, Sunday or public holiday in Hong Kong "CAGR" compound annual growth rate